×

 Tendinosis refers to a swelling of the tendons.
-De Quervain’s tenosynovitis or wrist tendonitis occurs when the tendons around the base of the thumb are irritated or constricted; this can cause pain and tenderness along the thumb side of the wrist.
+De Quervain’s tenosynovitis, or wrist tendonitis, occurs when the tendons around the base of the thumb are irritated or constricted, causing pain and tenderness along the thumb side of the wrist.

-In most cases de Quervain’s tenosynovitis is caused by overuse; however, it can also be associated with new mothers, pregnancy and osteoarthritis of the thumb.
+In most cases, de Quervain’s tenosynovitis is caused by overuse.
+However, it can also be associated with pregnancy and is sometimes seen in new mothers.
+Those with osteoarthritis of the thumb may also be more likely to develop de Quervain’s tenosynovitis.

 • Pain over the thumb side of the wrist